Callback-ktz/swanky-spirits-client/README.md

 ### PATCH /inventory/:id

 Fully editable table realtime.
 No requirements.
-Once a user changes another user activity on the table, it will show them as the most updated owner of that change in the `user` row.
+Once a user changes another user activity on the table, it will show them as the most updated owner of that change in the `user` column.

 ### DELETE /inventory/:id